 This type of RRO has the same conditions as a RRO without conviction, however the term of the good behaviour period can be up to 5 years and the court can impose a fine.

 Imprisonment with immediate release on RRO

-2. The second is where a federal offender is sentenced to imprisonment, but the judge directs that the person be released immediately, being subject to a good behaviour bond for a specified period: s.
-20(1)(b) Crimes Act 1914 (Cth)(similar to a s.12 suspended sentence under NSW law).
+This type of RRO is ordered when a federal offender is sentenced to imprisonment, but the court suspends the imposition of the sentence of imprisonment and instead directs that the offender be released immediately, upon entering a RRO for a specified period.
+The power is contained in section 20(1)(b) Crimes Act 1914 (Cth) and is similar to the now non-existent to power suspend a prison sentence under NSW law.

-3. The third instance is where a federal offender is sentenced to a term of imprisonment, and after having served a specified period of that term is then released on a recognizance release order for the remainder of that term: s.
-20(1)(b) Crimes Act 1914 (Cth).
+This type of RRO is ordered when a federal offender is sentenced to a term of imprisonment and, after having served a specified period of that term or paying a required security, is then released on an RRO for the remainder of that term.
+That power is contained in section 20(1)(b) Crimes Act 1914 (Cth).

 WHERE TO NEXT?

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in criminal law and will be able to guide you through the process while dealing with the various authorities related to your matter.